 Generally speaking, there are 4 models currently being used by companies around the world:

 This model provides the most flexibility, as employees can choose the work arrangement that works best for them on any given day.
-They can come into the office whenever they have a meeting or just decide they would like a break from home, and they can work remotely when it suits them better.
+They can come into the office whenever they have a meeting or just decide they would like a break from home.
+This gives them the flexibility to work remotely when it suits them better.
 This model has its obvious downsides, though, as you never know how many people will be in the office at any given time.

 This model splits the week between working from home and working from the office.
 Employees have designated days each week when they come into the office.
 This means that everyone knows who will be in on which day.
 This hybrid work schedule enables managers to stay in touch with their teams on a fixed regular basis.